SingularityKChen/Weekly_Review_in_NTU/README.md

 # 2020/01/27-2020/02/02

 This week I read a lot of materials related to the state-of-art chip architectures mainly from HPML 2019 and hot-chip 2019.
+Although the progress of FYP was a little slow this week, I figured out the dataflow and part of control logics of Eyeriss V2, which was rather tricky and time-costing, but does benefit for my next week's implementation.
+Also, I finished the translation of Chisel-Bootcamp chapter 3 from English to [Chinese](https://github.com/SingularityKChen/chisel-bootcamp/tree/zh_cn).

+And next week, I'll back to the implementation of Eyeriss.
+And if I have time, I need to read the papers left weeks ago.

-## HotChip19[1, p.
-31]
+## HotChip19\[1\]

-### AMD[2]
+### AMD\[2\]

 Accelerated core IP